-Although according to Article 5(e) of the Regulation of the Resolution Fund, approved by the Ministerial Order (Portaria) No. 420/2012, of 21 December, the Resolution Fund may submit to the Government a proposal for the implementation of special contributions to rebalance the financial condition of the Resolution Fund, public communications from both the Resolution Fund and from the Government indicate that no special contributions are foreseen.
+According to Article 5(e) of the Regulation of the Resolution Fund, approved by the Ministerial Order (Portaria) No. 420/2012, of 21 December, the Resolution Fund may submit to the Government a proposal for the implementation of special contributions to rebalance the financial condition of the Resolution Fund.
+According to public communications from both the Resolution Fund and from the Government, there is no indication that any such special contributions are foreseen.